luizamarnet/SOM/README.md

 ### MNIST Dataset

 Before training the maps with the encoders outputs, we tested training one SOM with the flattened images.
 Below are three kinds of plots that can be analysed.
-In this first plot we can see what was the majoruty class that activated each neuron.
+In this first plot we can see what was the majority class of the samples that activated each neuron.
 If the neuron was not activated by any sample, no anotation was made inside of it.<br/>

 <img src="https://user-images.githubusercontent.com/58445878/104128994-51801a80-5349-11eb-8996-40c825234f6a.jpg" width="500">